 Being prepared for triggers as you scale back therapy

 Start by identifying resources and coping skills you’ll use when a particular issue, negative thought pattern, strong feeling state, or triggers arise.
-Going over all of these resources and writing them down in one of your last few therapy sessions can help you feel more confident and in control while you’re on a full pause.
+Going over all of these resources and writing them down in one of your last few therapy sessions can help you feel more confident and empowered while you’re on a full pause.